cpmachado/crywolf/doc/architecture.md

 - app: this entitiy manages the bot itself, with a cli to control it, should I have time.

 Thus from in an order we have: app -> bot -> daemon

+## Multiple configurations

+Loaded via a json to app.js